 We continued our ongoing workshop series, "Strategies to Solve Unfinished Learning," which is based on our briefs of the same name.
 In February, we held session on "How to Ensure All Students Have Access to High-Quality Teaching," which was the third in the series and focused on helping advocates and practitioners develop strategies to address educator staffing shortages and ensure that all students have access to high-quality teachers.
-In March, we held our fourth session, "Supporting Students' Social, Emotional and Academic Development," in which various advocates and practitioners from throughout the education system (Hayin Kimner, Ph.D.; Rob Metz; and Michael Huang) shared real-time examples that show how critical strong relationships and social emotional supports are for addressing unfinished learning.
-To date, more than 500 participants - from more than 35 states - have attended, viewed, or registered for the series.
+In March, we held our fourth session, "Supporting Students' Social, Emotional and Academic Development," in which various advocates and practitioners from throughout the education system (Hayin Kimner, Ph.D.; Rob Metz; and Michael Huang) streat-time examples that show how critical strong relationships and social emotions.